darktable-org/dtdocs/content/preferences-settings/shortcuts.md

 For example:

-- The key `E` can be used to focus a module, or to toggle it on/off
+- The key `e` can be used to focus a module, or to toggle it on/off
-- The key `E`, combined with up/down movements or your pointing device, can be used to control the value of a slider
+- The key `e`, combined with up/down movements or your pointing device, can be used to control the value of a slider

 ---

 **Note:**
 By construction, a _continuous shortcut_ is sufficiently expressive to trigger a _discrete action_.
 The opposite is not true.
 However, it is possible to use a combination of two _discrete shortcuts_ to control a _continuous action_.
-For example, you can use two different shortcuts to trigger the `up` and `down` effects of a slider (see [anatomy of an action](#anatomy-of-an-action) below).
+For example, you can use two different shortcuts to trigger the `up` and `down` effects of a slider (see [anatomy of an action](#anatomy-of-an-action)).

 ---

 If you are using keyboard and mouse, **all shortcuts must start with one or more key presses**, as mouse actions in isolation are used to navigate and interact with the UI.

-If you have an external controller, you can trigger discrete actions by pressing one or more buttons on the controller.
+If you have an input device, you can trigger discrete actions by pressing one or more buttons on the controller.
 Continuous actions can use a combination of buttons and a knob/joystick movement, or just knob/joystick movement.

 # anatomy of a shortcut

-The simplest shortcut consists of just one key press (e.g., `E`).
+The simplest shortcut consists of just one key press (e.g., `e`).

-The same key can be repeated up to three times, so also `E + E` and `E + E + E` are valid, and distinct, shortcuts.
+The same key can be repeated up to three times, so also `e double-press` and `e triple-press` are valid, and distinct, shortcuts.

 You can further extend a shortcut with up to three clicks of different mouse buttons.
-So, `E + E + left-click` or `E + right-click + left-click` are also valid shortcuts.
+So, `e double-press + left click` or `e + right click + left click` are also valid shortcuts.

 Finally, if your fingers are very nimble and you really need to go there, you can repeat the last click up to three times.
-So, also `E + left-click + middle-click + middle-click` and `E + E + middle-click + left-click + right-click + right-click + right-click` are valid shortcuts.
+So, also `e + left click + middle double-click` and `e double press + middle click + left click + right triple-click` are valid shortcuts.

 Hence, the most complex shortcut can consist of 8 key/button presses:
-* Three key presses of the same `key`, followed by
+* Three key presses of the same key, (e.g., `e`), followed by
 * Three presses of the three mouse buttons, followed by
 * 2 more repetitions of the last click.

-Your shortcut can include one or more modifiers (`Shift`, `Ctrl` and `Alt`).
+Your shortcut can include one or more modifiers (`shift`, `ctrl` and `alt`).
 In this case, for a continuous shortcut, both the last key and the modifier must be pressed down when you execute the movement.
-For example, `Ctrl + E + E + pan` means that while moving the mouse left and/or right both  `E` and `Ctrl` must be pressed down.
+For example, `ctrl + e double-press + pan` means that while moving the mouse left and/or right both  `e` and `ctrl` must be pressed down.

 ---

 **Note:**
-If you are a MacOs user, your shortcuts will use `Cmd` instead of `Ctrl` and `Option` instead of `Alt`.
+If you are a MacOs user, your shortcuts will use `cmd` instead of `ctrl` and `option` instead of `alt`.

 ---

 If you are defining a continuous shortcut, then the movement part of the shortcut must be executed while the last key, mouse or controller button is held down.

-For example, the shortcut `E + E + pan`, can be activated by pressing `E` twice, holding down `E` on the second press and moving the mouse horizontally while the key is pressed.
+For example, the shortcut `e double-press + pan`, can be activated by pressing `e` twice, holding down `e` on the second press and moving the mouse horizontally while the key is pressed.

-**Short and long key presses.**
+## short and long key presses

 By default, all key presses in a shortcut are _short_, i.e., the key is pressed and immediately released.
 However, the last repetition of a key in a shortcut can also be a _long_ key press, defined as holding down the key for a bit longer than the duration of a double click.
-Hence `E + E` and `E + E(long)` are two distinct shortcuts that can be assigned to different actions.
+Hence `e double-press` and `e long double-press` are two distinct shortcuts that can be assigned to different actions.
 The associated action triggers when the key is released, which entails that a shortcut ending with a long press cannot be used for a continuos shortcut.

-**Triggering multiple shortcuts at once.**
-If both `E + mouse-scroll` and `F + mouse-scroll` are mapped to a slider (or if you have fallbacks enabled), then scrolling the mouse wheel while holding down both `E` and `F` will move both sliders.
-Similarly, you could map, say, `E + E + mouse-scroll` and `F + F + mouse-scroll` to two nodes in a graph (say, `yellow` and `green` in color equalizer).
-You can then use `E + E(hold) + F(hold) + mouse-scroll` to move both sliders at once.
-This works because the repeat key counter is per-shortcut, not per key, and it is reset only after the current shortcut ends (i.e., when the repeated key is released).
-Thus it is possible to trigger as many actions at once as your fingers can handle, provided that all the shortcuts involved have the same number of key presses (i.e., single, double or triple presses).

-**Shortcuts must be unique within a view.**
-A single action may have multiple shortcuts but a single shortcut can only be linked to one action in a given darktable view -- you can't chain actions together except by applying a preset or style.
-You can, however, set up a single shortcut that does one thing in the lighttable view, say, and another in the darkroom view.

-**Additional modifiers.** As mentioned above, the only valid modifiers are the `Shift`, `Ctrl` and `Alt` keys on the keyboard.
-You can define additional keys (or device buttons) as modifiers by assigning keys/buttons to the "global/modifier" action.
-However, these will merely function as extra `Ctrl`, `Alt` or `Shift` keys -- you cannot create "new" modifiers.

-## defining continuous shortcuts
+## movements in continuous shortcuts

 The following movements are supported when defining continuous shortcuts:

 -   Movement of the mouse scroll wheel
 -   Horizontal, vertical or diagonal movement of the mouse cursor
--   Movement of a knob/joystick on an external device
+-   Movement of a knob/joystick on an input device

----

-**Note:** You may need to switch off the "disable touchpad while typing" setting if you want to use continuous shortcuts with a laptop touchpad.

----

-As mentioned above, when employing an external device you can directly assign a control knob or joystick to an action.
+When employing an input device, you can directly assign a control knob or joystick to an action.
 However, this will significantly reduce the flexibility of such devices, as you will be able to use the knob/joystick only to control one action.
 Conversely, by prefixing the movement with a key or button press you can use the same knob/joystick to control multiple actions.

+## triggering multiple shortcuts at once

+If both `e + scroll` and `f + scroll` are mapped to a slider (or if you have fallbacks enabled), then scrolling the mouse wheel while holding down both `e` and `f` will move both sliders.
+Similarly, you could map `e double-press + scroll` and `f double-press + scroll` to two nodes in a graph (say, `yellow` and `green` in color equalizer).
+You can then move both sliders at once by:

+1. pressing and releasing `e` once;
+2. pressing and holding `e`;
+3. pressing and holding `f`;
+4. using the scroll wheel while both `e` and `f` are pressed.

+This works because the repeat key counter is per-shortcut, not per key, and it is reset only after the current shortcut ends (i.e., when the repeated key is released).
+Thus it is possible to trigger as many actions at once as your fingers can handle, provided that all the shortcuts involved have the same number of key presses (i.e., single, double or triple presses).

+## shortcuts must be unique within a view

+A single action may have multiple shortcuts but a single shortcut can only be linked to one action in a given darktable view -- you can't chain actions together except by applying a preset or style.
+You can, however, set up a single shortcut that does one thing in the lighttable view and another in the darkroom view.

+## additional modifiers

+The only valid modifiers are the `shift`, `ctrl` and `alt` keys on the keyboard.
+You can assign any key (or input device buttons) to function as one of the existing modifier types by assigning keys/buttons to the "global/modifier" action.
+However, you cannot define new modifier types.

 # anatomy of an action